camunda-consulting/camunda-util-demo-data-generator/README.md

 # Demo Data Generator

-This project can simulate BPMN process instances while skipping service tasks and other delegation code.
+This project simulates BPMN process instances while skipping service tasks and other delegation code and generating data for variables.
 It's goal is to fill some meaningful load in the history tables -- normally used to showcase reporting features.

 Given a single process definition key, it will work without modifying your model.
-Therefore, it creates a new version of your model (for technical reasons) and simulates on that model with default values for simulation interval, start and end times, waiting times for user tasks/message events/... and evenly distributed probabilities for outgoing sequence flows on XOR-gateways.
-The simulated process instances contain **no variables** at all.
+Therefore, it creates a new version of your model and simulates on that model.
 After that, the original model is deployed as another new version.

-Hence, check the *process definition version n-1* for your generated process instances!
+Hence, check the *second last process definition version* for your generated process instances!

-In order to use the generator you might want to [instrument your BPMN for tuning simulation behaviour](#instrument-your-bpmn-process) and start the Demo Data Generator via [webapplication](#start-via-webapplication) or [your own application](#start-in-your-own-application).
+In order to use the generator you might want to [instrument your BPMN for specifying simulation behaviour](#instrument-your-bpmn-process), [add config for creating variables during simulation](#add-content-generator) and start the Demo Data Generator via [webapplication](#start-via-webapplication) or [your own application](#start-in-your-own-application).

 To learn what models that simulator can handle and what it does with the elements, see [Supported BPMN elements](#supported-bpmn-elements)